KarmaResistance/USB-Stegano-Toolkit/README.md

 # USB-Stegano-Toolkit

-One way to hide your password text files or any other secret files from individuals or entities.
+Steganography Toolkit on USB

+A lightweight Python-based tool to hide and extract secret files inside images.
+Designed to be run directly from a USB drive for portability.